dannymcy/coopera_code/README.md

 ### Related Repos

-We adapted some code from other repos in implementation.
+We adapted some code and resources from other repos in implementation.
 Please check these useful repos.
 ```
 https://github.com/facebookresearch/habitat-lab
 https://github.com/facebookresearch/habitat-sim